-Compared to staircase risers, the treads are difficult to cover because you are not just dealing with aesthetics but friction.
-For example, ceramic tiles are fabulous for treads but present a slip hazard for treads.
+Compared to staircase risers, treads are difficult to cover because you are dealing with aesthetics and friction.
+For example, ceramic tiles are fabulous for treads but present a slip hazard.

 So what are the best ways to cover stair treads that combine looks with function?

 It Is: 100% hardwood that installs directly over your existing stair tread and riser.
 No demolition required.

 Cost Per Stair Tread: N/A

 Comments: Staircase overlays are a great way to spruce up your stairs while minimizing the downtime associated with rebuilding your stairs.
 Refacing your stairs in hardwood also returns tremendous resale value to your home.

 Minor carpentry work is involved with installing wood overlays.